BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ### 6.2 Configure the migration networks in truffle.js <a href="#40aa" id="40aa"></a>

-Now we are almost ready to deploy to TomoChain.
-Let’s see [how to deploy your smart contract to a custom provider](https://truffleframework.com/tutorials/using-infura-custom-provider), any blockchain of your choice, like **TomoChain**.
+Now we are almost ready to deploy to Viction.
+Let’s see [how to deploy your smart contract to a custom provider](https://truffleframework.com/tutorials/using-infura-custom-provider), any blockchain of your choice, like **Viction**.

 Before starting the migration, we need to specify the **blockchain** where we want to deploy our smart contracts, specify the **address** to deploy — the wallet we just created, and optionally the gas, gas price, etc.